Paracetamol is the common medicine used to treat osteoarthritis. It often works well to ease pain.

 A normal adult dose is two 500 mg tablets, four times a day.

 It usually has little in the way of side-effects, and you can take Paracetamol long-term without it losing its effect.

 There are a number of different brands of Anti-inflammatory painkillers.

-- They can be very effective and can be used in conjunction with Paracetamol or co-codamol.
+They can be effective and can be used in conjunction with Paracetamol.

 Osteopathy / Massage / Acupuncture

-- There is strong evidence to show that a combined package of care, including Osteopathy, massage, and acupuncture, can help substantially with many problems such as back and neck pain, along with pain in many other parts of the body.
+Evidence shows that a combined package of care, including osteopathy, massage, and acupuncture, can help substantially with many problems such as back and neck pain, along with pain in many other parts of the body.